abinit/abinit/doc/mkdocs-tutorials/paw1.md

      Atom #  2
       ...

-At the end of the file:

-The decomposition of the total energy both by direct calculation and double counting calculation:
+At the end of the file we find the decomposition of the total energy both by direct calculation and double counting calculation:

     --------------------------------------------------------------------------------
      Components of total free energy (in Hartree) :